October 2022 Newsletter

 Masks

-Some airlines are however demanding it and some countries such as Germany require that you were a specific type of mask.
+Some airlines are, however, demanding it, and some countries, such as Germany, require that you wear a specific type of mask.
 Make sure you check the requirements before getting on the plane.

 Country-Specific Tracking Apps